makky5685/cloud-management-system-using-the-libvirt-API/README.md

 The system was made in two phases

 	Phase 1:
-		- A simple load generator was made which was responsible for distributing load evenly on the existing Virutal machines(Load could be dynamically changed by the tester).
+		- A simple HTTP load generator was made which was responsible for distributing load evenly on the existing Virutal machines(Load could be dynamically changed by the tester).
 		- An autoscaler was made which was responsible for monitoring load and starting the Virutal machines as the load increased.
 		- The virtual machines were equipped with Ubuntu server OS and were started automatically by the autoscaler when required.
 		- The virtual machine instances were created beforehand and installed with ComplexHTTPServer for load reception.